 Advancements of new technologies

 Under WP2 and WP3, new technologies for plant pest detection are being developed and tested.
-During an intercomparison campaign in April held at AIRMO's facilities in Bordeaux, AIRMO demonstrated controlled generation of VOC mixtures at ppm and ppb levels, which is vital for sensor system prototype testing.
-AIRMO and Volatile each tested their miniature gas chromatographic (GC) system with very positive results, which will be used to further improve their detection performance.
+During an intercomparison campaign held in April at AIRMOTEC's facilities in Bordeaux, the controlled generation of VOC mixtures at ppm and ppb levels was demonstrated, which is vital for sensor system prototype testing.
+AIRMOTEC and Volatile AI each tested their miniature gas chromatographic (GC) system with very positive results, which will be used to further improve their detection performance.
 UWAR tested their novel 3D printed micro-GC and identified ways to improve its retention and separation performance.
 UWAR also tested their surface mounted resonance (SMR) sensor array, which has shown good results for CO2 in previous trials but needs some further development for VOCs.
 SINTEF and SAFTRA tested their Surface Enhanced Raman Spectroscopy (SERS) and MOF coatings and identified that more focused functionalization will be required to improve detection.

 Towards the Project Review Meeting

 The Project Review Meeting (PRW) evaluates the fulfilment of all aspects outlined the in Description of the Action (DoA) of the Grant Agreement (GA).
 It serves as a constructive dialogue between network participants and the REA Project Officer, providing valuable feedback to both the consortium and the REA.
 The date has been set for the PurPest PRW for the 24th of September.

 Present your WP!